montanariarthur/FunctionalObservability/README.md

 - `find_F0` : Finds F0 with minimum-order such that Darouach's condition (4) in Ref.
 [1] is satisfied for a triple (A,C,F0).
 This is a MATLAB implementation of Algorithm 2 in Ref.
 [1].

-- `functobsv_design` : Designs the functional observer's matrices (N,J,H,D,E) in Ref.
-[1, Equation (10)].
-The design method is guaranteed to provide a stable functional observer if the triple (A,C,F0) satisfies Darouach's conditions (4-5) in Ref.
+- `functobsv_design` : Designs the functional observer's matrices (N,J,H,D,E) in Eq.
+(10) of Ref.
+[1].
+The design method is guaranteed to provide a stable functional observer if the triple (A,C,F0) satisfies conditions (4-5) in Ref.
 [1].

-The following examples illustrates numerical results of the algorithms described above in applications to large-scale complex networks, power grids and epidemics.
+The following examples illustrate numerical results of the algorithms described above in applications to large-scale complex networks, power grids, and epidemics.
 For more details, see the full description in each file.

 - `example_dynamicalnetwork` : Example of minimum sensor placement and minimum-order functional observer design for a random complex dynamical networks.
 This code examplifies how to:
     1. apply Algorithm 1 to determine the minimum set of sensor nodes for functional observability of a dynamical network with respect to a given set of target nodes; and
     2. apply Algorithm 2 to design a minimum-order functional observer.
 Both algorithms are further described in Ref.
-[1] and codes `find_msp.m` and `find_F0.m`.
+[1] and in codes `find_msp.m` and `find_F0.m`.

 - `example_cyberdetection` : Example of cyber-attack detection in power grids using functional observers and target state estimation.

-- `example_epidemicspreading` : Example of sensor placement and nonlinear functional observer design for prevalence rate of infection estimation in target populations during epidemics.
+- `example_epidemicspreading` : Example of sensor placement and nonlinear functional observer design for estimating the prevalence rate of infection in target populations following an epidemic outbreak.